-The Insititute for the Humanities and Shelter
+The Insititute for the Humanities

 Shelter is both a physical space and a concept.
 We shelter-in-place during a pandemic.
 Shelter our children from societal adversity.
 Seek temporary shelter from the rain.
 Live in homeless shelters when all else fails .
 A shelter can be a haven, like a home, or a makeshift in-between, like a refugee camp.